Discussion of Short Right Leg Syndrome Assessment in the Context of Remedial Therapy

 The varying degree of dysfunction or otherwise is wide ranging individually and no one description fits all cases.
 Some subjects are virtually unaffected, exhibiting no adverse symptoms while at the other end of the spectrum, lives and careers have been shattered by it.
 Treatment of the symptoms aided by exercise and stretching can prove sufficient to avoid acute conditions but an underlying sub-acute state of tightness and restriction remains.
 The effects of treatment often temporary and limited need to be undertaken regularly to maintain tolerable comfort levels.

 Lifestyle, work, diet and gender do play a part.
 Females with a plant based diet regularly practising yoga and meditation that do not load their bodies with heavy exercise are more likely to have highly flexible joints and relaxed muscle tone.
-Energy flow in their bodies can flow smoothly throught their body despite high range postural abberations through the pelvis from SRLS than a testosterone loaded meat eating male who performs heavy physical training.
+Energy flow in their bodies can flow smoothly despite high range postural aberrations through the pelvis from SRLS.
+It is a different story for a testosterone loaded meat eating male who performs heavy physical training.

 Maintaining a high degree of flexibility through the pelvis and good muscle tone is preventative.
 Few of us are sufficiently motivated or prepared to put in the time necessary to achieve this.